Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 The formation of such structure is not optional.
 Without organisation of signals into a coherent configuration, observers would be required to reconstruct expectations from first principles at each interaction.
 The emergence of credibility structure therefore reflects the necessity of reducing interpretive complexity under conditions of repeated interaction.

 At the point of decision, the observer does not revisit isolated signals or reconstruct the underlying structure.
 The observer relies on the credibility produced by that structure to resolve whether belief is sufficient for trust to be deployed.

+The credibility structure should not be understood as a fixed or universally shared configuration.
+It is formed within the interpretive context of the observer or observing system.

+Different observers or institutions may construct different credibility structures from the same underlying signals, depending on the interpretive lenses applied and the structural conditions governing signal admissibility.

 Credibility therefore allows observers to act without reconstructing expectations from first principles at each interaction.
 It emerges through the accumulation of signals and their organisation into a coherent structure.